 It was a time of fear and unknown.
-Ten years ago, a new illness appeared on the other side of the world and rapidly spread to a handful of cities around the globe.
+In 2003, a new illness appeared on the other side of the world and rapidly spread to a handful of cities around the globe.
 Touching down in Toronto, the SARS crisis would become of one of the greatest international healthcare challenges in decades and envelope West Park in unimaginable ways.

 Because of West Park’s national and international reputation in respiratory care, the Centre was first called upon to help.

 Within six hours of a request from the provincial government, West Park turned a decommissioned TB unit into Ontario’s first dedicated SARS unit.
 That evening, patients began arriving - all fellow healthcare workers from Scarborough Grace Hospital struck by this mysterious illness.

 West Park staff, many from TB services, volunteered to work on a quickly created unit with some of the sickest patients in the world, struggling with an unknown illness that left death in its wake.

 “It was terrifying, daunting, to say the least,” said Dr. Peter Derkach, then Chief of Staff at West Park.
 “It took staff at all levels to organize this.
 It took administration.
 It took the nursing staff.
 It took the respiratory therapists – it took everybody – to get involved and step up to the plate and in a matter of a few hours set up new beds and have everything prepared.”

 Dr. Derkach went home one last time before entering the unit.
 He packed a bag, kissed his wife and kids goodbye, not sure how long he would be gone.
 The days turned into weeks.
 When he finally did head home, it was only a brief respite.